rohan0005/RoomRent/README.md

 To run the RoomRent platform locally, follow these steps:

 1. Install Python
-Install python-3.7.2 and python-pip.
+Install python-10 or 11 and python-pip.
 Follow the steps from the below reference document based on your Operating System.
-Reference: https://docs.python-guide.org/starting/installation/
+Reference: https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11

 2. Setup virtual environment